-A. GENERAL
+A. General

-THE CHILD'S PLACEMENT PENDING MEDIATION AND DUE PROCESS (34 CFR §300.518)

-Once a due process complaint is sent to the other party, during the resolution process time period, and while waiting for the decision of any impartial due process hearing or court proceeding, unless you and the State or LEA agree otherwise, your child must remain in his or her current educational placement.
+The Child's Placement Pending Mediation And Due Process (34 CFR §300.518) Except as provided below under the heading Procedures When Disciplining Children With Disabilities, once a due process complaint is sent to the other party, during the resolution process time period, during mediation, and while waiting for the decision of any impartial due process hearing or court proceeding, unless you and the State or LEA agree otherwise, your child must remain in his or her current educational placement.